siinghd/sentiment-analysis/README.md

 For a complete list of dependencies, refer to the `requirements.txt` file.

-## AWS Deployment
+## ☁️ AWS Deployment
-For small projects, I think using other hosting services like Hetzner might be more cost effective.
+For small projects, using other hosting services like Hetzner might be more cost-effective.
-But if I'm choosing AWS, here is what i would use:
+But if choosing AWS, here are some recommended services:

-- `Amazon EKS`: I'll use EKS for managing Kubernetes containers.
+- `Amazon EKS`: Use EKS for managing Kubernetes containers.
 It's a scalable and secure environment.
-- `Amazon ECR`: I'll use ECR for storing my Docker images in a fully managed registry.
+- `Amazon ECR`: Store Docker images in a fully managed registry using ECR.
-- `Amazon RDS`: I'll use RDS for databases.
+- `Amazon RDS`: Use RDS for databases.
 It makes setting up and scaling databases easier.
-- `AWS Elastic Beanstalk`: I can deploy my apps quickly on Beanstalk without having to manage lots of hosting stuff myself.
+- `AWS Elastic Beanstalk`: Deploy apps quickly on Beanstalk without having to manage lots of hosting stuff manually.
-- `Amazon EC2`: I'll run my app on EC2 virtual servers with configs I pick.
+- `Amazon EC2`: Run the app on EC2 virtual servers with customizable configurations.

-_*Scaling & Load Balancing*_:
+### 🚀 Scaling & Load Balancing

-`Elastic Load Balancing (ELB)`: I'll use ELB with Auto Scaling Groups to efficiently distribute traffic across multiple servers like EC2 instances.
+`Elastic Load Balancing (ELB)`: Use ELB with Auto Scaling Groups to efficiently distribute traffic across multiple servers like EC2 instances.
 It can automatically scale resources based on demand.